In-wall and ceiling speakers buying guide

 We're here to help

-If you'd like free expert advice, call, chat, or email us today.
+If you'd like expert advice, call, chat, or email us today.
 For info on how to drive speakers throughout your house, check out our multi-room power guide.
 Self-installing?
 Check out our in-ceiling and in-wall installation guide.
 Free lifetime tech support is included with every Crutchfield purchase.